ermouth/couchbox/README.md

 access to `this._email` extension to be able to act this way).

 Unrecognized requests (no matching rules) by default return `404`.
-However, if config key `couchbox/api_fallback` contains an URL, Couchbox proxies all unrecognized requests to the URL given.
+However, if config key `couchbox/api` has `"fallback"` property with an URL, Couchbox proxies all unrecognized requests to the URL given.
+The `"hostKey"` property overrides `Host` header for proxied requests.

 ### Request object

-The request object is CouchDB-styled, with minor differences.
+The request object is CouchDB-style, with minor differences.
 Request object looks like:
 ``` javascript
 {